How to Make a CV That Actually Gets You Interviews in Colombia

 The Colombian resume has particularities that distinguish it from an Anglo-Saxon or European CV.
 Knowing them saves you time and misunderstandings with recruiters.

-Professional photo: in Colombia it's almost taken for granted that you'll include it.
-It's not legally required and some modern companies no longer ask for it, but in most contexts—traditional companies, finance, health, in-person positions—its absence stands out.
-Use a neutral background (white or gray), work-appropriate clothing, and look straight ahead.
-Not a phone selfie or a photo from your last birthday.
+Professional photo: in Colombia, it's almost taken for granted that you'll include one.
+It's not legally mandatory and some modern companies no longer ask for it, but in most contexts—traditional companies, finance, healthcare, in-person roles—its absence stands out.
+Use a neutral background (white or gray), appropriate work attire, and look straight ahead.
+No phone selfies or photos from your last birthday.

-ID number: yes, it's still customary to include it at the beginning of the document.
-For foreigners, the foreigner ID card serves the same function.
-Omitting it won't disqualify your application, but in more formal companies it can cause confusion or delay the process.
+ID number (cédula): yes, it's still customary to include it at the top of the document.
+For foreigners, the foreigner ID (cédula de extranjería) serves the same purpose.
+Omitting it won't disqualify your candidacy, but in more formal companies, it can cause confusion or delay the process.

 Length: between 1 and 2 pages for junior or intermediate profiles.
-If you have more than ten years of experience or are applying for a management position, you can go up to 3.
-More than that is counterproductive—recruiters don't have time to read everything, and a 5-page CV gives the impression that you don't know how to be concise.
+If you have more than ten years of experience or are applying for an executive position, you can reach 3.
+Anything more than that is counterproductive—recruiters don't have time to read everything, and a 5-page CV gives the impression that you don't know how to synthesize.

 Format: PDF in almost all cases.
-Preserves the design as you created it, regardless of the recruiter's device.
-Use Word only if the job explicitly asks for it or if the selection system has problems with PDFs.
+It preserves the design exactly as you built it, regardless of the recruiter's device.
+Use Word only if the job explicitly asks for it or if the selection system has trouble with PDFs.

 The structure that actually works (and the order that matters)

-Recruiters read from top to bottom and many make decisions in the first thirty seconds.
-This sequence is what works best in the current Colombian job market:
+Recruiters read from top to bottom, and many make decisions in the first thirty seconds.
+This sequence works best in the current Colombian market:

 1. Header: full name, ID number, city, phone, email, LinkedIn (if updated).
 2. Professional profile: 3 to 5 lines.
-It's the first thing they'll read after your name.
+This is the first thing they will read after your name.
 3. Work experience: from most recent to oldest.
 4. Education: also from most recent to oldest.
 5. Technical skills and tools.
 6. Languages (if applicable).
 7. References: "available upon request" is sufficient.

-The professional profile is where most people get lost.
-It's tempting to write something generic like "I'm a proactive person with teamwork ability and results-oriented."
-That's what 80% of candidates put and it says absolutely nothing.
-What works is being specific: mention your area of experience, how many years you've been in the sector, and what concrete result you can deliver.
+The professional profile is where people lose themselves the most.
+It's tempting to write something generic like "I am a proactive person, with teamwork skills and a results-oriented approach."
+80% of candidates put that, and it says absolutely nothing.
+What works is being specific: mention your area of expertise, how many years you've been in the sector, and what concrete results you can bring.

 Real example: "Marketing professional with 6 years of experience in digital campaigns for B2C brands.
-Specialized in Meta and Google Ads advertising, with proven track record of reducing CPA by 20–35% in retail and education sectors."
-That hooks them—and takes the same five minutes to write.
+Specialized in Meta and Google Ads advertising, with a proven track record of reducing CPA by 20–35% in retail and education sectors."
+That actually hooks—and takes the same five minutes to write.

 Achievements, not responsibilities: the difference that matters most

 This is the most common mistake and the one that eliminates the most candidates before reaching an interview.
-The difference is simple but has a huge impact on recruiter response.
+The difference is simple but has a huge impact on recruiter responses.

-Responsibility: "Responsible for the sales area."
-Achievement: "I increased digital channel sales by 42% in nine months through a Meta Ads remarketing strategy."
+Responsibility: "Responsible for the commercial area."
+Achievement: "Increased digital channel sales by 42% in nine months through a remarketing strategy in Meta Ads."

 Responsibility: "Supervision of the customer service team."
-Achievement: "I reduced response time from 48 to 6 hours and improved NPS from 62 to 81 in one year, with a team of 8 agents."
+Achievement: "Reduced response time from 48 to 6 hours and improved NPS from 62 to 81 in one year, with a team of 8 agents."

-The key is to quantify whenever you can: percentages, amounts, times, number of people, budgets managed.
-If your work was more process-oriented than direct numerical results, quantify the scope: "I coordinated the implementation of a new ERP that impacted 3 production plants and 240 employees."
+The key is to quantify whenever you can: percentages, amounts, times, number of people, managed budgets.
+If your job was more process-oriented than a direct numerical result, quantify the scope: "Coordinated the implementation of a new ERP that impacted 3 production plants and 240 employees."

-If you're new to the market or changing sectors, focus on relevant projects, even if they were university or volunteer work.
+If you are new to the market or changing sectors, focus on relevant projects, even if they were university or volunteer projects.
 What the recruiter is looking for is evidence that you can generate results—it doesn't matter where it happened.

 📌 Keep Reading